the-aerospace-corporation/mtip-cameo-plugin/README.md

 ### Dependencies

 * org.apache.commons
 * MagicDraw's OpenAPI distributed with MD or CSM
-* Cameo Systems Modeler v19.0 is required to use the built plug-in.
+* Cameo Systems Modeler v19.0 is required to use the built plug-in. **The current version of this plugin is incompatible with 2021x.**

+#### Setting up Classpath for Development
+Please follow the directions provided by NoMagic at https://docs.nomagic.com/display/MD190/Development+in+Eclipse to set the classpath for MagicDraw's OpenAPI bundled with your version of MD or CSM.

 ### Installing